-Both of this 2 modules may be taken individually, or as a part of a year-long course leading to certification.
+Both part 1 and 2 may be taken individually, or as a part of a year-long course leading to certification.
 Part 2 of this module could not be taken before first completing Part 1.

 To ensure a high standard of training we keep all our groups small (max 16 participants).

 "I came away with even more awareness of my body and how l have held some experiences and trauma for years within it.
 You are both amazing, thoughtful, and inspirational teachers!
 Really warm, wise and sensitive facilitators."